onthegomap/planetiler/layerstats/README.md

 from layerstats group by z, x, y;
 select * from tilestats order by gzipped desc limit 2;
 ```

+NOTE: this group by uses a lot of memory so you need to be running in file-backed
+mode `duckdb analysis.duckdb` (not in-memory mode)

 | z  |  x   |  y   | gzipped |  raw   |
 |----|------|------|---------|--------|